 This option would still allow the Water Boards to require chronic and/or acute toxicity monitoring using other toxicity test methods and species that are not included in Section IV.B.1.b. of the Provisions.
 Such toxicity test methods may be necessary to test for certain pesticides or chemicals where test species in Section IV.B.1.b. of the Provisions either are not as sensitive to a particular toxicant of concern or do not represent a good surrogate to protect resident species.

+Although the implementation requirements in the Provisions are not as prescriptive for nonpoint source dischargers as they are for non-storm water NPDES dischargers, the numeric water quality objectives in the Provisions would apply to all inland surface waters, enclosed bays, estuaries, and coastal lagoons no matter the type of dischargers that discharge to that water.
+All dischargers would be responsible for ensuring that their discharge does not cause or contribute to an exceedance of the aquatic toxicity water quality objectives or impair aquatic life beneficial uses in the receiving water.
+In addition, the Water Boards can utilize the numeric water quality objectives in conjunction with programs designed to protect water quality from nonpoint sources, such as the ILRP to develop implementation requirements for specific storm water and nonpoint source dischargers, or to develop statewide implementation requirements

 While this option would not establish a statewide monitoring program for the protection of aquatic life, the use of the TST approach is expected to improve toxicity data interpretation which would, in turn, enable the Water Boards to appropriately address toxic events.
 Using the same statistical approach for analyzing toxicity test data will also help improve statewide data analysis and reporting.

 Option 2: Require Waste Discharge Requirements and Conditional Waivers of Waste Discharge Requirements for nonpoint source dischargers to include numeric effluent limitations for chronic toxicity

 Under this option, the Water Boards would impose effluent limitations for chronic toxicity on all nonpoint source programs regulated under WDRs or conditional waiver of WDRs.
 This option would also include a prescriptive monitoring program for nonpoint source dischargers.
 The Regional Water Boards would assign monitoring frequency to nonpoint source dischargers based on the degree of impact from the nonpoint source discharge and the degree of impairment in the receiving water.
-Nonpoint source dischargers would also be required to use the toxicity test methods and species included in Section IV.B.1.b. of the Provisions for routine monitoring and use the TST approach for data analysis.
+Nonpoint source dischargers would also be required to use the toxicity test methods and species included in Section IV.B.1.b of the Provisions for routine monitoring and use the TST approach for data analysis.

 This option would require the Regional Water Boards to update existing WDRs and waivers of WDRs to incorporate chronic toxicity effluent limitations and routine monitoring requirements.
 Numeric limitations would establish a compliance-driven approach to toxicity control and provide nonpoint source dischargers with further incentive to reduce toxicity.
-However, the inclusion of numeric effluent limitations in nonpoint source WDRs or waivers of WDRs is likely unsuitable given the diffuse nature of nonpoint source runoff and the current strategy of addressing pollutants by implementing management practices
+However, the inclusion of numeric effluent limitations in nonpoint source WDRs or waivers of WDRs is likely unsuitable given the diffuse nature of nonpoint source runoff and the current strategy of addressing pollutants by implementing management practices.

 Option 3: Require prescriptive monitoring requirements for nonpoint source dischargers